GeekInterview.com

 Nested table is the collection object in oracle.
 It is also stored in database one in a separate file called store file .This can be used as a column in a table like VARRAY.
 This is created in a database using create type command .It is used for storing a single dimensional value like VARRAY.
 The difference between VARRAY and nested table is we can have numerous value single table but in case of VARRAY we can not have more than the defined limit .

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 In Oracle nested table are considered one-column database tables.
 Tables which are having one table as a cell.
-Nested tables are like one-dimensional arrays stored in a table but we can model nested table to hold multi-dimensional arrays.
+Nested tables are like one-dimensional arrays stored in a table, but we can model nested table to hold multi-dimensional arrays.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 Nested tables are unbounded.